How to Create a Bathroom Remodel Budget

 Don’t Let a Budget Suffocate Your Dream

 If it feels as if your budget is limiting what you can do in the bathroom, it might not be the right time to be making renovations.
-If, by the time you’re done remodeling, you are unhappy with the end result, what was the point of spending the time and money in the first place?
-Some of the best advice we can give is to not let your budget completely override your dream design.
+If you’re done remodeling, you are unhappy with the end result; what was the point of spending the time and money in the first place?
+Some of the best advice we can give is not to let your budget completely override your dream design.
 The budget should act as a set of guidelines, not a barrier.

 My name is Julia Ritzenthaler, Founder and President of Unique Vanities, started in 2005.
 I started this business as an extension of our residential remodeling business, which focused on the design and build of custom cabinetry and architectural trim.
 I also worked as a financial advisor for 10 years at Ameriprise Financial, helping clients make sound money decisions, including budgeting for home improvement expenses.
 This expertise led me to start Unique Vanities, which offers a handpicked selection of high quality bathroom vanities, sinks, mirrors and more.
 You can find me most days sitting in Starbucks, my second office, or in my car driving my daughter across Dallas to gymnastics training.